awsdocs/aws-cdk-guide/doc_source/cli.md

 Deploying stacks that contain [assets](assets.md), synthesize to large templates, or use [CDK Pipelines](cdk_pipeline.md) require special dedicated AWS CDK resources to be provisioned\.
 The `cdk bootstrap` command creates the necessary resources for you\.
 You only need to bootstrap if you are deploying a stack that requires these dedicated resources\.
 See [Bootstrapping](bootstrapping.md) for details\.

 ```
-cdk bootstrap                  # bootstraps default account/region
-cdk bootstrap --profile test   # bootstraps test environment
+cdk bootstrap
 ```

-You may also bootstrap a specific environment\.
+If issued with no arguments, as shown here, the `cdk bootstrap` command synthesizes the current app and bootstraps the environments its stacks will be deployed to\.
+If the app contains environment\-agnostic stacks, which do not explicitly specify an environment so they can be deployed anywhere, the default account and region are bootstrapped, or the environment specified using `--profile`\.

+Outside of an app, you must explicitly specify the environment to be bootstrapped\.
+You may also do so to bootstrap an environment that's not specified in your app or local AWS profile\.
 Credentials must be configured \(e\.g\. in `~/.aws/credentials`\) for the specified account and region\.
 You may specify a profile that contains the required credentials\.

 ```
 cdk bootstrap ACCOUNT-NUMBER/REGION # e.g.